 Are you a tech-savvy legal professional looking for ways to take your career in an exciting new direction?
-Then exploring eDiscovery jobs may be right for you.
+Then you'll want to explore eDiscovery jobs.

 Opportunities in eDiscovery jobs

-All eDiscovery jobs are built on a few core components: Clients usually seek candidates who at least have a college degree, though in some cases they’ll need JDs.
+All eDiscovery jobs are built on a few core components: Clients usually seek candidates who at least have a college degree, though in some cases they’ll require a Juris Doctor degree.
 The positions also require familiarity with document management systems and trial presentation software.
 Strong communication skills and attention to detail are also needed.

-Here are some of today’s most in-demand roles, along with their starting salaries:
+Here are some of today’s most in-demand roles:

-Let Robert Half Legal partner with you in your great eDiscovery paralegal job search.
+Let Robert Half partner with you in your great eDiscovery job search.

 The specifics of these positions often change depending on the size and structure of the law firm.
 For example, some smaller firms may train legal assistants or paralegals who have advanced technical skills and litigation support training to take on these roles.